-- There MUST be TWO diary entries with two different dates/times. - The entries should express the candidate's feelings before and after the test. - The diary entries should be written in the first person. - The language should be simple and informal. - The tone must reflect emotions suited to the topic.
+- There MUST be ONE diary entry.

+- The date/time must be reflected.

+- The entry must express the candidate's feelings after hearing about being selected to participate in the choir competition.

+- The diary entry must be written in the first person.

+- The language must be simple and informal.

+- The tone must reflect suitable emotions.